TalelMejri/Laravel-WebSockets-with-Vue.js-Integration/README.md

 });
 ````

-3. Usage in Vue Component
+3. Usage in Vue Component:

-    Listen for the 'Notif' event on the 'public' channel.
+    Listen for the 'NotifEvent' event on the 'public' channel.

     ```javascript
+    import NotifEvent from '../../events/NotifEvent'; // Update the path accordingly

-      window.Echo.channel('public').listen('Notif', (e) => {
+    window.Echo.channel('public').listen(NotifEvent.event, (e) => {
         // Your code logic here
-         // Here, you can handle the received notification to get new notifications in real-time.
+        // Handle the received notification to get new notifications in real-time.
-     })
-    ````
+    });
+    ```

 Feel free to customize and expand on each step based on your project's specific requirements.